domenick-m/EphysViz/README.md

 ## About The Project

 This application was made using <a href="https://github.com/hoffstadt/DearPyGui/tree/master">DearPyGui</a> and the <a href="https://intantech.com/downloads.html?tabSelect=Software">Intan RHS Python file reader</a>.
+It was compiled for Windows with [PyInstaller](https://github.com/pyinstaller/pyinstaller).
+Not currently designed for public use.